cisco/node-jose/README.md

 #### Allowing (or Disallowing) Encryption Algorithms ###

-To restrict what encryption algorithms are allowed when verifying, add the `allowAlgs` member to the `options` Object.
-The `allowAlgs` member is either a string or an array of strings, where the string value(s) can be one of the following:
+To restrict what encryption algorithms are allowed when verifying, add the `algorithms` member to the `options` Object.
+The `algorithms` member is either a string or an array of strings, where the string value(s) can be one of the following:

 * `"*"`: accept all supported algorithms
 * **`<alg name>`** (e.g., `"A128KW"`): accept the specific algorithm (can have a single '*' to match a range of similar algorithms)